 Not ideal for people seeking basic olive oil

 Grove and Vine’s oleoligist Nicholas Coleman is an international olive oil specialist.
-He spent years with Eataly focusing on making olive oil accessible, then left that company in 2012 to start Grove and Vine with his Eataly colleague Dan Amatuzzi.
+He spent years with Eataly focusing on making olive oil accessible, then left that company to start Grove and Vine with his Eataly colleague Dan Amatuzzi.
 Their mission?
 Comb the world for the excellent producers, travel to be there during pressing to create custom blends, and share them with customers when they’re months fresh.

 Subscriptions include four bottles a year: two from the northern hemisphere and two from the southern hemisphere (this ensures freshly pressed olive oil year-round).
 You can choose between 375ml bottles or 1,500ml magnums.
 Shipments come with tasting notes, a recipe, and suggested wine pairings.
 Past offerings have originated from Italy, Spain, and California, as well as often-overlooked locations such as South Africa, Chile, and New Zealand.

 Price: $179/year for 4 (500ml) tins; shipping included

 Why We Chose It: The olive oil equivalent of vacation postcards from a cool friend, Fat Gold’s ever-changing subscription ships you a unique pressing of California olives each time.

 Diverse set of California olives represented

 Professional olive miller Kathryn Tomajan and her husband Robin Sloan tended a tiny olive grove in the San Francisco Bay for a few years, but as time passed, they began collaborating with other olive growers in California, leading to the Fat Gold of today.